RenanCOliveira93/Udacity_AI_Programming_with_Python_Project_2/README.md

-# Udacity_AI_Programming_with_Python_Project_2
+# AI Programming with Python Project

-Second project of the AI Programming with Python certificate - Create Your Own Image Classifier.
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.